Customer-Led Distribution System (NIA_NPG_19)

-The transition from Distribution Network Operator to Distribution System Operator (DSO) is a complex issue with many possible options for restructuring the distribution sector.
+The transition from Distribution Network Operator to Distribution System Operator (DSO) is a complex issue many possible options for restructuring the distribution sector.
 Identifying the most appropriate industrial structure that can achieve the best whole system outcome requires advanced understanding of interplays between the operation of markets for energy and for network services, network operation, infrastructure development and the growth of distributed energy resources (DERs).
 We will address the problem of how to accommodate large volumes of DERs at the least cost while at the same time delivering value to DERs so that they can thrive in market-based conditions.

 This project will use desktop studies and laboratory demonstration to:

 • Consider customised products for both energy and network services in designing markets for the distribution sector and the implications for industry structure.

 • Explore DSO functions at a sufficiently detailed level to model and understand flows of energy, payments, and information.

 • Develop strategies that DSOs could use to coordinate network operations and market operations.

 • Determine the overall system efficiency gain from an agile distribution market design that suits local needs and is able to deliver customised energy products and services.
 Explore any trade-offs between network efficiency (e.g. losses) and overall energy system efficiency.

 • Demonstrate the impact of market operations on network operations and on the scale and type of DERs.